anabaei/Javascript/src/interview/Interview_checkList.md

 # Which of the following algorithms are stable?
 * Bubble, Insertion, Merge

+### BST Binary Search Tree (at trees)
+* create, insert, delete and traverse
+  * treavers inorder, preorder, levelorder (did this example)
+##### To remember traverse differences, memorize this
+    # Visit node from left -> Preorder
+        # before visiting the rest of nodes print it
+    # Visit node from bottom -> Inorder
+        # after visiting left child and before visiting right child print it
+    # Visit node from right -> Postorder
+        # after visiting left and right child print the node val

 ### Binary Heap (priority queue)
 * Is a basic binary tree, which the most important element is the root(min or max) could be.
 * Sorting in binary heap takes logn and extract is 1.
 So extract n elements from a binray heap and insert into array takes nlogn to create a sorted array